BanerjeeLab-repertoire/pycat-napari/README.md

 #### Basic GUI Workflow

 Once you have the application open, choose your analysis method from the menu.
-This populates the dock with a pre made analysis pipeline, even if you're doing your own algorithmic exploration, it is recomended to use general analysis for more robust integration with the internal PyCAT data strcutre.
+This populates the dock with a pre-made analysis pipeline, even if you're doing your own algorithmic exploration, it is recomended to use `General Analysis` for more robust integration with the internal PyCAT data strcutre.

 PyCAT excels at in-cellulo nuclear condensate analysis.
-An example pair of images is included in the folder assets/example analysis images/.
+An example pair of images are included in the folder assets/example analysis images/.
 The following is a basic example of a `Condensate Analysis` with this data.
-For a more comprehensive walkthrough of this example, please see our [API Documentation](https://pycat-napari.readthedocs.io/en/latest/).
+For a more comprehensive walkthrough of this example, please see our tutorial, under usage, in our full [API Documentation](https://pycat-napari.readthedocs.io/en/latest/).

 **Load Data**